ome/omero-documentation/omero/sysadmins/public.rst

-  You need to configure the url_filter to *allow* all URLs that are required for the pages you wish to be public but to *block* any URLs that you don't want public users to access.
+  You need to configure the url_filter to *allow* all URLs that are required for the pages you wish to be public but to *block* any URLs that you do not want public users to access.

   Some examples are listed below: